sam3016/FMSundae_JP/README.md

 FNSundae App in Japanese.

-A revision app for Claris FileMaker Certification. not for commerical usage.
+A revision app for Claris FileMaker Certification.
+Not for commerical use.

 I will update it when the original version is updated.

 I have used DeepL API to translate part of the content and modify some un-natural expressions.

-If you found any problems of the translation, please message through twitter(@samsam0316).
+If you found any problems of the translation, please message through Twitter or Github.

 Thank you.